Green is Good

 *It is recommended to prick each tomato to stop the skins from cracking open, however, having done it both ways, there is not much difference to account for the extra work.

-I love this, it is really good and my kids like it, despite it looking like it does 🙂 .
-I have added a pint of this to boiled pasta in lieu of traditional sauce.
-I have also made a box of white cheddar mac and cheese and added a couple Tbsps to each bowl, both went over well.
+I love this, it is really good, and my kids like it, despite it looking like it does 🙂 .
+I have added a pint of this to boiled pasta in lieu of traditional sauce and I have also made a box of white cheddar mac and cheese and added a couple Tbsps to each bowl, both went over well.

 Ingredients; Oil or equivalent, enough to saute, I actually used bacon grease , 1/2 cup of minced garlic, 4 medium red and/or yellow peppers, seeded and cut to your preference (diced, minced, put in the food processor and so on, I diced them), 12 pounds green tomatoes, 3 Tbsp of packed brown sugar, 2 Tbsp salt, 1 Tbsp of Balsamic vinegar, 1 tsp of pepper, 2 cups of fresh basil snipped or chopped, 1 cup of fresh cilantro snipped or chopped, 7 Tbsp of bottled lemon juice*